John S. Wold: Career

 In 1949, he moved to Wyoming to work for an oil company and founded his own company, Wold Oil Properties, a year later.
 Wold founded Wold Oil Properties, Inc. in 1950 in Casper, Wyoming.

+Early political career

 He entered politics in 1956, winning a seat to the Wyoming House of Representatives.
 He served one term from 1957 to 1959 and was the state's Republican chairman from 1960 to 1964.
 In 1964, he ran for the U.S. Senate against freshman incumbent Democrat Gale McGee, who won by a 54% to 46% margin.

+Congress

 In 1968, he narrowly defeated on-again, off-again Congressman William Henry Harrison in the Republican primary before winning a decisive general election victory.
 Two years later, he gave up his House seat to run against incumbent Sen. Gale McGee again.He lost the race by 56% to 44% and returned to the private sector, but remained active as a Republican political donor.